fteem/rubylogs/_posts/2015-07-07-writing-rails-middleware.md

 laying in your computer and play with it.
 I promise we won't do anything malicious. :-)

 First, we need a middleware class.
 Lets add it to the ```app/middleware``` directory.
-It's worth mentioning that if the directory is missing - feel free to create it.
+It's worth mentioning that the directory does not exist by default.
+So, if it is missing - feel free to create it.

 Next, we'll need to add the ```initialize``` and the ```call``` method.
 Remember, the first argument of the ```initialize``` method is the application, and the first argument of the ```call``` method